Rajshahi University of Engineering & Technology: Library

+The central reading room has seating facilities for around 150 students, along with a separate reading space for faculty members.
+The library is equipped with Wi-Fi connectivity, internet facilities, and digital search services for academic use.

+In addition to the central library, departmental seminar libraries and hall libraries operate in various academic departments and residential halls of the university.

 International conferences

 For the last few years, RUET has been organising national and international conferences at its campus to enhance the research capabilities of its students and faculty.
 Among the conferences organised by RUET, the following ones are notable.